symonk/pycdp/README.md

 You can read more about the devtools protocol [here](https://github.com/ChromeDevTools/devtools-protocol)

 In a nutshell `pycdp` parses the protocol json files and dynamically generates python code for the various types, commands and events inside each of the `domains`.
 In future `pycdp` will look to support an asynchronous IO layer utilising the generated modules to drive devtools based browsers.

+At present `pycdp` does NOT generate domains that are marked as `deprecated` in the cdp specification.